Custom System Services

 To enable a custom system service from the file location, the command must indicate the file location if saved in BurmillaOS.
 If the file is saved at a http(s) url, just use the http(s) url when enabling/disabling.

-# Enable the system service saved in /var/lib/burmilla/conf
+# Enable the system service saved in /var/lib/rancher/conf

 # Enable a system service saved at a http(s) url